Before posting bond, be aware of the following:

 - If you post bond for a defendant, you may post bond at the jail or at the 48th District Court.
-You may only post bond for a case that is at the court where the case is held.
-We cannot accept payment of bond for cases held at other courts.
+You may post bond at the 48th District Court for 48th District Court cases only.
+We cannot accept bonds on cases filed in other courts.

 - If you post a bond for a defendant and that defendant fails to appear for court, your bond will be forfeited.